aaps/MCmotions/README.md

 Example ussage:

-./lister.py --sourcefile asession.dump --cutx -12,-2 --cutz -6,0  --onlyplayerents y --scene superrun (if you made a scene named superrun with /action superrun)
+./lister.py --sourcefile asession.dump --CTL -12,-2 --CBR -6,0  --onlyplayerents y --scene superrun (if you made a scene named superrun with /action superrun)

 This command can eat big amount of chunks and still work, it is with the belnder import where things will fill up all your ram.